CMSgov/beneficiary-fhir-data/README.md

 ### BFD Vision
 Provide a comprehensive, performant, and trustworthy platform to transform the way that the CMS enterprise shares and uses data.

-## Development Environment

-Going to work on this project or one of the other Blue Button Java projects?
-Great!
-You can follow the instructions in [Development Environment Setup](./dev/devenv-readme.md) to get going.

 ## Releases

 This project uses Maven's [maven-release-plugin](http://maven.apache.org/maven-release/maven-release-plugin/) for releases, and must be manually released by a developer with permissions to [its GitHub repo](https://github.com/HHSIDEAlab/bluebutton-parent-pom) and to [OSSRH](http://central.sonatype.org/pages/ossrh-guide.html) (which is used to ensure its releases land in Maven Central).